What is malware?

-Malware (from malicious software) is any type of programming intended to cause harm.
-Viruses, worms, spyware, and Trojan horses are the most common examples of malware.
-Among other things, a malware infection can: corrupt files, alter or delete data, distribute confidential data, disable hardware, deny legitimate user access, and cause a hard drive to crash.
-Frequently, malware is also designed to send itself from your e-mail account to all the friends and colleagues in your address book.
-The results of malware infection include wasted resources, compromised systems, lack of regulatory compliance, lost or stolen data, and the loss of user and client confidence.
+Malware (malicious software) is any type of programming intended to cause harm.
+Among other things, a malware infection can corrupt files, alter or delete data, distribute confidential data, disable hardware, deny legitimate user access, and cause a hard drive to crash.
+Frequently, the origin of malware is designed to be spoofed.
+This can be confusing, especially if malicious code seems to send itself from your e-mail account to all the friends and colleagues in your address book.
+The results of malware infection include compromised systems, lack of regulatory compliance, lost or stolen data, and the loss of user and client confidence.

 Although each type of malware has defining characteristics, the distinctions between them are becoming blurred because blended threats are becoming increasingly common.
 Blended threats combine characteristics of more than one type of malware to maximize the damage they cause and the speed of contagion.